ronaessi-28/Assessment-Ez-Works-/README.md

 ---

 ### Future Enhancements
-- Implement rate limiting for API endpoints
+- Introduce rate limiting to API endpoints to prevent abuse.
-- Add encryption for files stored at rest
+- Implement encryption for files stored at rest to enhance security.
-- Incorporate more detailed user permissions
+- Develop more granular user permission settings for better access control.
-- Integrate logging and monitoring tools
+- aAdd logging and monitoring capabilities to track application performance and issues

 ---